cockroachdb/docs/v2.1/configure-replication-zones.md

 When replicating data, whether table or system, CockroachDB always uses the most granular replication zone available.
 For example, for a piece of user data:

 1. If there's a replication zone for the row, CockroachDB uses it.
-2. If there's no applicable row replication zone, CockroachDB uses the table or secondary index replication zone.
+2. If there's no applicable row replication zone and the row is from a secondary index, CockroachDB uses the secondary index replication zone.
+3. If the row isn't from a secondary index or there is no applicable secondary index replication zone, CockroachDB uses the table replication zone.
-3. If there's no applicable table or secondary index replication zone, CockroachDB uses the database replication zone.
+4. If there's no applicable table replication zone, CockroachDB uses the database replication zone.
-4. If there's no applicable database replication zone, CockroachDB uses the `.default` cluster-wide replication zone.
+5. If there's no applicable database replication zone, CockroachDB uses the `.default` cluster-wide replication zone.

 {{site.data.alerts.callout_danger}}
 {% include {{page.version.version}}/known-limitations/system-range-replication.md %}